Types of Headaches Linked to TMJ

 Tension Headaches and TMJ

-The last type of headache you may experience due to TMJ are tension headaches.
+The last type of headache you may experience due to TMJ is tension headaches.
 These are similar to sore muscles.
 If you overwork your biceps at the gym, they’re probably going to feel sore in the morning.
 If you overwork your jaw, it can cause pain in the jaw that extends to the temples – resulting in a tension headache.
 These types of headaches feel like they’re right behind the eyes.
-When the jaw muscles become too tense, the pain can extend to other nearby muscles in the face which is how the tension headache forms.
+When the jaw muscles become too tense, the pain can extend to other nearby muscles in the face, which is how the tension headache forms.

 A Treatment Solution for Frequent Headaches

 We also understand that the cause of your headaches might be a result of a neck injury.
-This is why we work closely with other healthcare professionals including physical therapists, chiropractors, cranial osteopaths, neurologists, and massage therapists to help mitigate your headaches.
+This is why we work closely with other healthcare professionals, including physical therapists, chiropractors, cranial osteopaths, neurologists, and massage therapists, to help mitigate your headaches.

 We will also help you evaluate your diet and sleep regimen to determine if your habits are also a cause of your frequent headaches or migraines.

-We will help you get to the bottom of your frequent headaches and help you find a drug-free treatment that works for you, regardless if it’s with us or not.
+We will help you get to the bottom of your frequent headaches and help you find a drug-free treatment that works for you, regardless of whether it’s with us or not.
 Please contact Center for TMJ and Sleep Apnea for a consultation with About the Doctors regarding your frequent headaches today.
 Call us at (816) 795-1000 to request an appointment.